COBRA: A Combined Regression Strategy: Introduction

 To make the concept clear, consider the following toy example illustrated by \autoref{toy}.
-Assume we are given the observations plotted in circles, and the values predicted by two known machines $f_1$ and $f_2$ (triangles pointing up and down, respectively).
+Assume we are given the observations plotted in circles, and the values predicted by two known machines $r_1$ and $r_2$ (triangles pointing up and down, respectively).
 The goal is to predict the response for the new point $\bx$ (along the dotted line).
-Set a threshold $\e$, the black solid circles are the data points $(\bx_i,y_i)$ within the two dotted intervals, \ie, such that for $m=1,2$, $|f_m(\bx_i)-f_m(\bx_0)|\leq\e$.
+Setting a threshold $\e$, the black solid circles are the data points $(\bx_i,y_i)$ within the two dotted intervals, \ie, such that for $m=1,2$, $|r_m(\bx_i)-r_m(\bx)|\leq\e$.
 Averaging the corresponding $y_i$'s yields the prediction for $\bx$ (diamond).

-We stress that the central and original idea behind our approach is that the resulting regression predictor is a nonlinear, data-dependent function of the basic predictors $r_1,\dots,r_M$, but where the predictors are used to determine a local distance between a new, test instance and the original training data.
-To the best of our knowledge there exists no formalized procedure in the machine learning and aggregation literature that operates as does ours.
+We stress that the central and original idea behind our approach is that the resulting regression predictor is a nonlinear, nonparametric, data-dependent function of the basic predictors $r_1,\dots,r_M$, where the predictors are used to determine a local distance between a new test instance and the original training data.
+To the best of our knowledge there exists no formalized procedure in the machine learning and aggregation literature that operates as ours does.
+In particular, note that the original nonparametric nature of our combined estimator opens up new perspectives of research.

+Indeed, though we have in mind a batch setting where the data collected consists in an $n$-sample of i.i.d. replications of some variable $(\bX,Y)$, our procedure may be linked to other situations.
+For example, consider the case of functional data analysis (see \citealp[][]{FV2006}, and \citealp[][]{BSGV2014}, for a survey on recent developments).
+Even though our method is fitted for finite dimensional data, it may be naturally extended to functional data after a suitable preprocessing of the curves.
+For example, this can be achieved using an expansion of the curves on an appropriate functional dictionary, and/or \emph{via} a variable selection approach, as in \citet{AV2014}.
+Note that in a recent work, \citet{CFKL2015} adapts our procedure in a classification setting, also in a functional example.

 Along with this paper, we release the software \cobra \citep{Gue2013} which implements the method as an additional package to the statistical software R \citep[see][]{CTea2012}. \cobra is freely downloadable on the CRAN website\footnote{\url{http://cran.r-project.org/web/packages/COBRA/index.html}}.
 As detailed in \autoref{section:cobra}, we undertook a lengthy series of numerical experiments, over which \cobra proved extremely successful.
 These stunning results lead us to believe that regression collectives can provide valuable insights on a wide range of prediction problems.
 Further, these same results demonstrate that \cobra has remarkable speed in terms of CPU timings.
 In the context of high-dimensional (such as genomic) data, such velocity is critical, and in fact \cobra can natively take advantage of multi-core parallel environments.